ibrahimgh25/Vocabulary-Trainer/README.md

  The tool has the following feature:
  - A console interface for reciting vocabulary from an excel database in two ways (language you know to language you're learning and vice-versa).
  - A question sampling method that focuses on questions you're answering wrong.
- - A way to store scores over multiple sessions (for now they're stored as rows in the excel sheet)
+ - A way to store scores over multiple sessions (scores for an exercise are stored as json files with ID linking to the database)

  ## Possible Additions
  - Adding settings to the GUI that allow for custimizing several parameters.